Camp Scheideck, California: Reputation

 Published accounts of Camp Scheideck have stressed its unusual nature.
 The Ridge Route Communities Museum and Historical Society, for example, noted that "Judge" Scheideck ran egg hunts on both Easter Sunday and Halloween, which was Scheideck's birthday, and the custom was still being observed in 2013.

 In July 1979 a golf tournament was held on a course "scratched into" the surface of the landscape, dodging "bushes, gullies and rattlesnake holes."
 Instead of greens, the course had "browns."
-Golf clubs were made from tree limbs of plastic pipe, or a croquet mallet.
+Golf clubs were made from tree limbs or plastic pipe, or a croquet mallet.
 Tennis balls were used instead of golf balls; three-gallon containers replaced standard golf cups.
 Proceeds were turned over to a 4-H Club.